topxeq/txclipsvc/README.md

 Retrieve the text for the specified code/user.

+> txclipsvc get -code="common" -server=clip.yourdomain.com -port=7458 -v

+Retrieve the text for the specified code/user, server and port, also with verbose output.

+> txclipsvc get -base=.

+Retrieve the text for the specified code/user as above, but use current directory("." indicates the current directory where you run this application) as base directory.

 # Use txClipSvc without any client installed

 You can get or set the text via any browser, if you don't need any client-side application installed.
 To set/save text, just browse to the right url, such as,